t1oluwani/restfulAPI/README.md

 # Employee Management API

-This is a simple REST API built using Node.js, Express.js for managing employee data.
+This is a simple deployed REST API built using Node.js, Express.js for managing employee data.
 It allows you to perform CRUD (Create, Read, Update, Delete) operations on employee records stored in a MongoDB database.
 Additionally, it provides API documentation using the OpenAPI specification.

 ## Deployment